PrateekSrivastava1/Bookies/README.md

 ## About

-A Full-fledge E-commerce web application integrated with stripe payment gateway, from where you can buy any eBook, or you can download or read them for free.
+A Full-fledged E-commerce web application integrated with stripe payment gateway, from where you can buy any eBook, or you can download or read them for free.

 ## Features